Initial Thoughts on Complex Problem Solving Skills

 “Creative Problem Solving may be defined as a problem solving technique that addresses a challenge or problem in a creative manner.
 The solution is creative because it is not obvious.
 To meet the criteria for solving a problem in a creative manner, the solution should resolve the declared problem in an original manner with the solution being reached independently.”

 I love this article because it mentions several problem solving methods, techniques, and the stages in the models.
 This article is a goldmine since it introduces me to a lot of information that is new to me.
 When learning the key skills, it is important to get a diversity of thoughts.
 For example, the article mentions Osborn-Parnes (CPS) process of creatively solving problems.
-There are several models that fall under this process – Linear, Bubble, and Systemic.
+This supports what I said previously that there are there are many problem solving methods and techniques.
+In the article, there are several models that fall under the CPS process – Linear, Bubble, and Systemic.
 And the stages of these models include:

 - Object finding